Remembering Paul Allen: In the beginning, there was Traf-O-Data and Hendrix

 Microsoft was a frugal, no-sure-thing operation in its early days, and the co-founders knew it.

 Greg Whitten first met Paul Allen in 1978, when Allen visited the Atlanta-area offices of Compucolor, where Whitten had a hand in pirating an unlicensed copy of Microsoft Basic.
-(It was done so well that Microsoft later forgave Compucolor for their infringement in exchange for the rights to the enhancements.)
+(It was done so well that Microsoft later forgave Compucolor for its infringement in exchange for the rights to the enhancements.)

 Not long after, during the National Computer Conference in New York City, said Whitten, Allen invited him to the Plaza Hotel, where Microsoft had rented a suite.
 This was not because they were high-rollers: Whitten, who joined Microsoft not long after, recalls 13 employees sleeping everywhere – even on the floor.
 It was cheaper than getting them all rooms.